by Tammy Taylor

 And reducing your use of disposables is another example of precycling.
-For instance I no longer use disposable plastic razors, opting instead for a steel safety razor and real honest-to-goodness double-edged blades.
-Initially I was afraid to make the switch, thinking that I’d need those 4-5 blades with the strip of protective aloe to be able to shave smoothly without cutting myself.
-But my hate for plastic trumped my fear so I gave it a try and was pleasantly surprised. (kinda makes me want to kick myself for not doing it years ago) Not only is is substantially less expensive but an environmentally friendly choice as well.
+For instance I no longer use disposable plastic razors.
+Now RancherMan & I opt instead for a steel safety razor and real honest-to-goodness double-edged blades.
+Initially I was afraid to make the switch.
+My thinking was that I’d need those 4-5 blades with the strip of protective aloe to be able to shave smoothly without cutting myself.
+But my hate for plastic trumped my fear.
+So I gave it a try and was pleasantly surprised. (kinda makes me want to kick myself for not doing it years ago.)
+Not only is is substantially less expensive but an environmentally friendly choice as well.

 Another huge improvement in reducing our landfill waste stream is using our composter.
 I purchased this *compost tumbler a few years ago and so much goes into this composter instead of the trash can.
 Living in the country we are on a septic system and cannot use a garbage disposal so much of the things that are compostable went into the trash instead.
 What a waste! (yes, pun intended.
 LOL) Those veggie peels and apple cores are now turned into black gold for my veggie garden, and the landfill-bound load is further reduced.

 By using these tactics and by recycling those things that we can we’ve reduced what is sent to the landfill from our home enough that we use only a bathroom-sized waste basket as our main household trashcan.
-We don’t buy trash bags, the can is lined with whatever appropriate-sized plastic bags work themselves into our home whether it’s the bag from a large family-sized container of cereal or the occasional plastic shopping bag that someone brought something to us in (we don’t accept plastic shopping bags when we shop).
-This small trashcan only needs to be emptied about once every couple of weeks and I feel pretty good about that!
+And we don’t buy trash bags.
+The can is lined with whatever appropriate-sized plastic bags work themselves into our home.
+Whether it’s the bag from a large family-sized container of cereal or the occasional plastic shopping bag that someone brought something to us in. (we don’t accept plastic shopping bags when we shop).
+This small trashcan only needs to be emptied about once every couple of weeks.
+I feel pretty good about that!